 - Minimalist gym environment – the warehouse environment full of bars, plates, pull up bars, and chalk really gets you in the right frame of mind to DO WORK.
 You can yell, clap, scream, and cry and it’s all tolerated.

-- Short, intense workouts– Crossfit workouts are 8-20 minutes of hell, but after you are done, not only is every muscle in your body engorged with blood (including the one between your legs if you’re a dude), but you get an indescribable endorphin rush comparable to what I imagine heroin and purple drink must be like.
+- Short, intense workouts– Crossfit workouts are 8-20 minutes of hell, but after you are done, not only is every muscle in your body engorged with blood, but you get an indescribable endorphin rush.

 - Bumper plates- God bumper plates are awesome.
-Seriously, what is more emasculating than throwing down 225 lbs from over your head to the ground, yelling out “AIN’T NOTHIN’ BUT A PEANUT!!!” while every other girl in the gym stares over in lust and admiration.
+Seriously, what is more emasculating than throwing down 225 lbs from over your head to the ground, yelling out “AIN’T NOTHIN’ BUT A PEANUT!!!” while everyone stares over in pure awe.
 But I digress.
 Anyways, Exhibit G (23 years old)

 So I liked Crossfit.
 A lot.
 It’s pretty addicting.
 But there were also a few things I disliked about Crossfit: